Adjusted Bayesian inference for selected parameters: Selection-adjusted Bayesian inference

-In the second model $\theta$ is generated by the non-exchangeable random effect model with unknown $\pi^i(\theta_i)$.
-Thus following Box and Tiao we use the flat non-informative prior $\pi^i(\theta_i) = 1$ in our analysis.
+In the second model $(\theta, Y)$ is generated by a non-exchangeable random effect model with unknown $\pi^i(\theta_i)$ (note that if it were assumed that $\theta$ was generated by a random effect model then eBayes could be used to estimate $\pi(\theta_i)$).
+Thus, following Box and Tiao, we use the flat non-informative prior $\pi^i(\theta_i) = 1$ in our analysis.
 The flat prior unadjusted posterior distribution of $\theta_i$ is